rsyncOSX/mydocsy/content/en/docs/GettingStarted.md

 Two widgets are embedded in RsyncUI:
 - one for *estimating and synchronizing*
-- and the second for *verifying remote* repository.
+- and the second for *verifying remote* repository

 Both widgets retrieve a saved URL link from storage.
 Within the Tasks view, there is a view for URLs.
 Within this view, you can save the required URLs.
 The widgets display whether a validated URL is present.
 To enable the widgets on macOS, click on the date and time icon located in the upper right corner of your screen.
 Edit the widgets and select RsyncUI.
 Then, add the widgets.